sjdirect/abotx/README.md

 System.Threading.Thread.Sleep(3000);
 crawler.SpeedUp();
 ```
-See the "Configure Speed Up And Slow Down" section for more details on what happens when SpeedUp() is called.
+See the "Configure Speed Up And Slow Down" section for more details on how to control exactly what happens when SpeedUp() is called.

 ### Slow Down